 Where the design community meets.

-San Francisco Product Designer at Stripe Joined almost 7 years ago via an invitation from Allan G.
+San Francisco Product Designer at Stripe Joined about 8 years ago via an invitation from Allan G.

 Yellow is tough!
 Yellow and orange are the lightest hues perceptually, and there's really "no such thing" as a dark AND bright yellow.
 So we made those colors a touch lighter than some of the others to get a little more saturation out of them.
 That's also why we pair the text colors with a lighter color (either an icon or a background color) that has more saturation, so the color is easier to distinguish.

 Our design system is internal for the time being, but we're trying to share more about it, like this post!

 Thanks for sharing!